 A Ballet about Lust, Violence & Redemption

-Northern Ballet almost always deliver, but one production stands out above all the others: Kennith Tindale’s Casanova (2017).
+Northern Ballet never fail to deliver, and for me there is one production stands out above all the others: Kennith Tindale’s Casanova (2017).

-The ballet leads to us through a series of relationships that tell us of Casanova’s psychological development and lust that colour him for the resolution in the final crescendo.
-The Ballet is populated with characters that spring to life.
+The ballet leads to us through a series of relationships that tell us of Casanova’s psychological development and lust, and meets its final crescendo in the desolation of a rakes progress and then a redemption.
+The Ballet is populated with characters that we have all met.

-Kennith Tindale is a choreographer to watch.
-The way he plays on mental complexity and themes familiar to the modern “me-to” audiences of the 21st century reminds me of Macmillan’s masterpieces of the 1970’s
+I believe Kennith Tindale is a choreographer to watch.
+The way he plays on mental complexity and themes that are familiar to the modern “me-to” audiences of today is timely, and he reminds me of Macmillan’s masterpieces of the 1970’s